-Section 56-3-14770.
-This section, as amended, authorizes owners of private passenger motor vehicles (PPMVs) and motorcycles to obtain special license plates reflective of the following military service: Veteran, Veteran (Wheelchair), Combat-Related Disabled Veteran, Army, Marine Corps, Navy, Air Force, Coast Guard, National Guard- Army, National Guard- Air, National Guard- Retired, US Military Reserve- Army, US Military Reserve- Marine Corps, US Military Reserve- Navy, US Military Reserve- Air Force, US Military Reserve- Coast Guard, US Armed Forces Retired, and State Guard.
+Section 56-3-14970.
+This section authorizes owners of private passenger motor vehicles (PPMVs) and motorcycles to obtain special license plates reflective of the following military service: Veteran, Veteran (Wheelchair), Female Veteran, Female Veteran (Wheelchair), Combat-Related Disabled Veteran, Army, Marine Corps, Navy, Air Force, Coast Guard, National Guard-Army, National Guard-Army, National Guard-Retired, US Military Reserve- Army, US Military Reserve- Army, US Military Reserve- Air Force, US Military Reserve- Coast Guard, US Armed Forces Retired, and State Guard.
 Of these, eleven plates are currently being produced by DMV for PPMVs, and two plates are currently being produced for motorcycles.
 Five plates are authorized in current code for PPMVs but are not being produced, and ten are authorized for motorcycles but are not produced.
 The State Guard license plates for both PPMVs and motorcycles have been produced but are no longer issued, and the Combat-Related Disabled Veteran license plate for PPMVs has been produced, but none are registered with DMV.
-The remaining five plates are newly authorized for motorcycles.
+Female Veteran and Female Veteran (Wheelchair) license plates are newly authorized in this bill for both PPMVs and motorcycles, and the remaining five plates are newly authorized for motorcycles.